 If an applicant is unable to take the examination on the scheduled test date and wishes to reschedule, or does not attain a passing score on the MPRE and wishes to retake the exam, the applicant must complete the registration process for another scheduled examination and pay the full prescribed fee.

-The MPRE is required for admission to the bars of all but three U.S. jurisdictions (Maryland, Wisconsin, and Puerto Rico).
+The MPRE is required for admission to the bars of all but two U.S. jurisdictions (Wisconsin and Puerto Rico).
 (In addition, Connecticut and New Jersey accept successful completion of a law school course on professional responsibility in lieu of a passing score on the MPRE.)
 Because MPRE requirements vary from one jurisdiction to another, examinees are advised to check with the bar admission agency in the jurisdiction to which they seek admission before registering for the MPRE.

 Questions regarding admission tickets and test center assignments should be directed to LSAC at 215-504-3886 or at MPREinfo@LSAC.org.

 The transition from paper to computer will occur in phases beginning in August 2019.
 The MPRE will be completely computer-based beginning in 2020.

 Registration for 2019 MPRE test dates opens on December 10, 2018.

 For the August 2019 and November 2019 administrations, up to 5,000 examinees will be selected at random to take the computer-based exam at a Pearson VUE testing center; all other examinees will take the paper-based exam at an LSAC testing center.
 Beginning in 2020, all examinees will take the computer-based exam at a Pearson VUE testing center.

 Up to 5,000 examinees will be selected at random to take the exam via computer-based testing for the August 2019 exam and up to 5,000 for the November 2019 exam.